Gym Class Heroes

 Gym Class Heroes is an American rap rock band from Geneva, New York.
 The group formed in 1997 when Travie McCoy met drummer Matt McGinley during their high school gym class.
 The band's music displays a wide variety of influences, including hip hop, rock, funk, and reggae.

-After the addition of guitarist Disashi Lumumba-Kasongo and bassist Eric Roberts in 2003, the group was signed to Fueled by Ramen and Decaydance Records (Fall Out Boy bassist Pete Wentz's independent record label), on which they released their debut album, The Papercut Chronicles.
+Gym Class Heroes released their debut album independently, and after the addition of guitarist Disashi Lumumba-Kasongo and bassist Eric Roberts in 2003, they signed to Fueled by Ramen, and released the album The Papercut Chronicles (2005).
+They later signed to Decaydance Records (Fall Out Boy bassist Pete Wentz's independent record label), on which they released the album, The Papercut Chronicles.
 The group gained a strong fanbase while promoting the album, appearing at festivals such as The Bamboozle and Vans Warped Tour.

 In 2006, the group released the gold-selling album As Cruel as School Children.
-Since that release, the band's single "Cupid's Chokehold" peaked at number four on the Billboard Hot 100, and peaked within the top ten of the charts in various countries, including the United Kingdom, and "Clothes Off!!" peaked within the top ten of the charts in Finland, the Republic of Ireland, and the United Kingdom.
-On September 9, 2008, Gym Class Heroes released their third album, The Quilt, which contained numerous collaborations with other artists.
-The band went on hiatus in 2009, a time in which the members pursued various side projects.
-McCoy released his solo debut album Lazarus in June 2010.
+They crossed over into mainstream with the single "Cupid's Chokehold." which peaked at No. 4 on the Billboard Hot 100, and reached the top ten of the charts in various countries, including the United Kingdom.
+Their next single "Clothes Off!!" also peaked within the top ten of the charts in the United Kingdom.
+In 2007, they won the MTV Video Music Award for Best New Artist.

+In 2008, Gym Class Heroes released their third album, The Quilt, and then they went on hiatus in 2009, a time in which the members pursued various side projects.
+McCoy released his solo debut album Lazarus in 2010.
 Lumumba-Kasongo has been working on his side-project Soul, while McGinley now drums in the rock group Kill the Frontman.
-The group released The Papercut Chronicles II on November 15, 2011.
+The group released The Papercut Chronicles II in 2011; its lead single, "Stereo Hearts", peaked at No. 4 on the Billboard Hot 100.
+Gym Class Heroes were inducted into the Rochester Music Hall of Fame in 2025.